Simhyeon/r4d/docs/macro_syntax.md

 ```
 $define(name,arg1 arg2=$arg1() $arg2())
 ```
+**First argument**

-- First argument is a macro name.
+First argument is a macro name.
 Macro should start with an alphabet character and following characters should be either alphanumeric or underscore.

+**Second argument**

-- Second argument is macro's arguments.
+Second argument is macro's arguments.
 Macro argument also follows same rule of naming.
 Multiple arguments can be declared and should be separated by a whitespace.

+**Third argument**

-- Third argument is a macro body.
+Third argument is a macro body.
 Any text can be included in the macro body while an unbalanced parenthesis will prevent processor's work.
 Currently there is no way to include unbalanced parenthesis inside definition body.

-You can simply bind the value without giving arguments.
+You can also simply bind the value without giving arguments.

 ```
 $define(v_name=Simon creek)